woocommerce/woocommerce-ios/docs/inject-hot-reload.md

 - Call `.enableInjection()` at the end of your body definition.

 **Remember you don't need to remove this code when you are done, it's NO-OP in production builds.**
+** Keep also in mind that if you try to add the injection in a view while the app is running, you will experience a crash **

 ## Enable hot reload in UIKit / AppKit